The Dangers of Drought

 forced to abandon their homes and embark on long, perilous journeys in search

-of water — and many children do not survive these treks.
+of clean water and many children do not survive these treks.

 people to migrate to other areas where water supplies are more stable.
 In